Finland in Ukraine

 Commercial cooperation

 The free trade agreement between the European Union and Ukraine has increased trade between the EU and Ukraine.
-Since Russia started its war of aggression against Ukraine, the European Union has also supported Ukraine through unilateral trade preferences.
-In February 2024, the EU agreed on the EUR 50 billion Ukraine Facility for 2024–2027 to support Ukraine’s short-term financing needs, medium-term reconstruction and reforms necessary for Ukraine’s convergence with the EU.
+Since Russia started its invasion of Ukraine, the European Union has also supported Ukraine through unilateral trade preferences.
+In February 2024, the EU agreed on the EUR 50 billion Ukraine Facility for 2024–2027 to support Ukraine’s short-term financing needs, medium-term reconstruction and the reforms necessary for its convergence with the EU.

 Content administrator